owid/sdg-tracker.org/pages/oceans.md

         <div class="col-md">
             <span>SDG Indicator 14.4.1</span>
             <h3>Fish stocks within sustainable levels</h3>
-            <p><strong>Definition:</strong> Indicator 14.4.1 is the <i><q>proportion of fish stocks within biologically sustainable levels</q></i>.<p>This indicator measures the proportion of global fish stocks which are overexploited, fully exploited and not fully exploited.<p> A fish stock with abundance equal to or above the maximum sustainable yield (MSY) is classified as biologically sustainable.
+            <p><strong>Definition:</strong> Indicator 14.4.1 is the <i><q>proportion of fish stocks within biologically sustainable levels</q></i>.<p>This indicator measures the proportion of global fish stocks which are overexploited, fully exploited and not fully exploited.
+Sustainable levels of fish stocks are those which are underexploited or fully exploited.
+Overexploited fish stocks are unsustainable.<p> A fish stock with abundance equal to or above the maximum sustainable yield (MSY) is classified as biologically sustainable.
 When abundance falls below the MSY level, the stock is considered biologically unsustainable. </p>
             <p><strong>Goal:</strong> <i><q>By 2020, effectively regulate harvesting and end overfishing, illegal, unreported and unregulated fishing and destructive fishing practices and implement science-based management plans, in order to restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield</q></i>.<p>Unlike most SDG targets, which have a target year of 2030, this indicator is set to be achieved by 2020.</p>
             <p><strong>More research:</strong> Further data and research on global and national fishing and seafood production can be found at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/meat-and-seafood-production-consumption">Meat and Seafood Production & Consumption</a>.</p>
         </div>